Azure/terraform-azurerm-avm-res-containerregistry-registry/README.md

 ### <a name="input_georeplications"></a> [georeplications](#input\_georeplications)

-Description: A map of locations where the Container Registry should be geo-replicated.
+Description: A list of geo-replication configurations for the Container Registry.

+- `location` - (Required) The geographic location where the Container Registry should be geo-replicated.
+- `regional_endpoint_enabled` - (Optional) Enables or disables regional endpoint.
+Defaults to `true`.
+- `zone_redundancy_enabled` - (Optional) Enables or disables zone redundancy.
+Defaults to `true`.
+- `tags` - (Optional) A map of additional tags for the geo-replication configuration.
+Defaults to `null`.

 Type: